Sage-Bionetworks/portalsDocs/articles/custom_storage_location.md

 }
 ````

 For **read-write** permissions, you also need to create an object that proves to the Synapse service that you own this bucket.
-This can be done by creating an **owner.txt** file with your Synapse username and uploading it to your bucket or through a REST call.
+This can be done by creating an **owner.txt** file with your Synapse username and uploading it to your bucket using the [AWS command line client](https://aws.amazon.com/cli/){:target="_blank"} or the Synapse web client.

 {% tabs %}

-{% tab AWS %}
+{% tab AWScli %}
 {% highlight bash %}
-some code here
-{% endhighlight %}
-{% endtab %}

-{% tab Command %}
-{% highlight bash %}
-add code here
+# copy your owner.txt file to your s3 bucket
+aws s3 cp owner.txt
 {% endhighlight %}
 {% endtab %}